The Bankrate promise

 SBA loan alternatives

 SBA loans aren’t always easy to get.
-There are stringent requirements to apply and you have to provide a substantial amount of information to even be considered for the loan.
+Lenders may set stringent requirements to apply and you have to provide a substantial amount of information to even be considered for the loan.
 If your startup plan isn’t buttoned up perfectly, you may have difficulty getting an SBA loan.